Learning Resource Specialist

 Compensation & Position Details

-This is a salaried position, with an expected salary range of $52,000–60,000 annually according to experience and qualifications.
+This is a full-time, salaried position, with an expected salary range of $52,000–64,000 annually according to experience and qualifications.
 The position is eligible for a full set of fringe benefits, including medical and dental insurance, employer contributions to a 401(k) retirement plan, life and disability insurance, and commuter benefits.

 There is no residency requirement for this position.
 Leventhal Map & Education Center employees report to the independent Leventhal Map & Education Center and are not covered directly by human resource policies pertaining to the Boston Public Library or City of Boston municipal employees.